Transparent-Audio/transparentmeta/README.md

 This project is licensed under GPL-3.0 or later.
 See the [LICENSE](LICENSE) file for details.

+## ✍️ Contribution
+While we don’t currently accept contributions, we plan to set up the necessary infrastructure to do so in the future.
+If you’re interested in contributing, please contact us.

 ## 📬 Contact
-If you have any questions, issues, or feature requests, please write to Transparent Audio's CTO Valerio Velardo at valerio@transparentaudio.ai.
+If you have any pressing questions or issues, please write to Transparent Audio's CTO Valerio Velardo at valerio@transparentaudio.ai.

+The best way to get support or suggest requests is by joining the [Transparent Audio Discord](https://discord.gg/pE9yRt7b9N)